jorgepvenegas/website/src/markdown-pages/post-3.md

 Consider the use of nullish coalescing operator when you want to narrow down to `null` and `undefined` comparisons, leaving any other JavaScript _falsy_ value behind.
 Depending on your codebase, it might help to mitigate some cryptic errors.

-Consider the following example.
+Let's compare `??` to `||` in a practical example.
 We want to get the a player score and we know that zero is a valid value.
 If we want to use OR operator for this logical comparison, a value of zero would be considered falsy, returning the fallback value on the right side of the operation.
 Applying nullish coalescing operator fixes the issue in a simple and elegant way, with no need of extra checking.

 ```javascript
 // Example with OR operator